singh-man/books/designPattern/010_dp_creational.md

 Example :

 Many applications have some form of user and group structure for security.
 When the application needs to create a user it will typically delegate the creation of the user to multiple user implementations.
 The parent user object will handle most operations for each user but the subclasses will define the factory method that handles the distinctions in the creation of each type of user.
 A system may have AdminUser and StandardUser objects each of which extend the User object.
 The AdminUser object may perform some extra tasks to ensure access while the StandardUser may do the same to limit access.

-The factory pattern (also known as the factory method pattern) is a creational design pattern.
-A factory is a Java class that is used to encapsulate object creation code.
-A factory class instantiates and returns a particular type of object based on data passed to the factory.
-The different types of objects that are returned from a factory typically are subclasses of a common parent class.

-The data passed from the calling code to the factory can be passed either when the factory is created or when the method on the factory is called to create an object.
-This creational method is often called something such as getInstance or getClass .

 As a simple example, let's create an AnimalFactory class that will return an animal object based on some data input.
 To start, here is an abstract Animal class.
 The factory will return an instantiated subclass of Animal.
 Animal has a single abstract method, makeSound().